 - Hunter Valley Gardens has a $20 entrance fee.

 Day Trips From Sydney: Newcastle

 Newcastle is a scenic town just 2 hours north of Sydney.
-While here, we suggest visiting the harbour which is also the oldest export port in Australia and largest coal-exporting port in the world.
+While here, we suggest visiting the harbor which is also the oldest export port in Australia and the largest coal exporting port in the world.
 Make sure to see Nobbys Lighthouse, which was built in 1857 and is still a beacon guiding ships to Newcastle port.
-You can also Indulge in a little bit of local culture and history by checking out The Newcastle Art Gallery and the Newcastle Museum.
+You can also indulge in a little bit of local culture and history by checking out The Newcastle Art Gallery and the Newcastle Museum.